rishadsanian/lighthouse-web-notes/Week_1/Day_1/What_Should_I_Do_for_Lunch_Tips.md

  * hungry is a Boolean, representing if you're hungry or not.
  * availableTime is a Number representing the time you have for lunch,
  * in minutes.
+ *
+ * *NOTE the outputs have been adjusted to reflect instructions for remote course.
  */
 const whatToDoForLunch = function(hungry, availableTime) {
   if (hungry === true) {